zerg-encenzo/moneytor_app/README.md

-10:45: changed user from plustake to zerg-encenzo 10:48: created new branch called "zerg-updates" for all changes made by user: "zerg-encenzo"
+10:45: changed user from plustake to zerg-encenzo 10:48: created new branch called "zerg-updates" for all changes made by user: "zerg-encenzo" 11:22: renamed the repository to "moneytor_app" to be more appropriate with the cross-platform approach (from "moneytor_web")